coatyio/coaty-website/collections/_pages/nutshell.md

     - file: document.html
 ---

-Using Coaty as a middleware, you can build distributed applications out of decentrally organized application components, so called Coaty agents, which are loosely coupled and communicate with each other in (soft) real-time.
+Using Coaty [koʊti] as a middleware, you can build distributed applications out of decentrally organized application components, so called Coaty agents, which are loosely coupled and communicate with each other in (soft) real-time.
 The main focus is on IoT prosumer scenarios where smart agents